Stabilizing an ultracold Fermi gas against Fermi acceleration to superdiffusion through localization: Abstract

 \section{Abstract}

-Disorder can have dramatic impact on the transport properties of quantum systems.
-On the one hand, Anderson localization, arising from destructive quantum interference of multiple-scattering paths, can halt transport entirely~\cite{anderson_absence_1958, AndersonLocalization}.
-On the other hand, processes involving time-dependent random forces such as Fermi acceleration, proposed as a mechanism for high-energy cosmic particles, can expedite particle transport significantly~\cite{fermi_origin_1949, jayannavar_nondiffusive_1982, golubovic_classical_1991, volpe_brownian_2014, levi_hyper-transport_2012}.
-The competition of these two effects in time-dependent inhomogeneous or disordered potentials can give rise to interesting dynamics but experimental observations are scarce.
-Here, we experimentally study the dynamics of an ultracold, non-interacting Fermi gas expanding inside a disorder potential with finite spatial and temporal correlations.
-Depending on the disorder's strength and rate of change, we observe several distinct regimes of tunable anomalous diffusion, ranging from weak localization and subdiffusion to superdiffusion.
-Especially for strong disorder, where the expansion shows effects of localization, an intermediate regime is present in which quantum interference appears to counteract acceleration.
-Our system connects the phenomena of Anderson localization with second-order Fermi acceleration and paves the way to experimentally investigating Fermi acceleration when entering the regime of quantum transport.
+Anderson localization, \textit{i.e.}, destructive quantum interference of multiple-scattering paths, halts transport entirely.
+Contrarily, time-dependent random forces expedite transport via Fermi acceleration, proposed as a mechanism for high-energy cosmic rays.
+Their competition creates interesting dynamics, but experimental observations are scarce.
+Here, we experimentally study the expansion of an ultracold Fermi gas inside time-dependent disorder and observe distinct regimes from sub- to superdiffusion.
+Unexpectedly, quantum interference counteracts acceleration in strong disorder.
+Our system enables the investigation of Fermi acceleration in the quantum-transport regime.